 Experimenting more missing data imputation method.
 Pre-select methods based on the preliminary knowledge on the type of missing data.
 For example, missing completely at random (MCAR), missing at random (MAR), missing not at random (MNAR), and structurally missing.
 Different types of missing data may require different approaches.

 4. Validates the model on external data set.
-The model always have the prob-
+The model always has the prob-

 ability of over-fitting to a particular data set, therefore, it is important to examine the model performance with unobserved data to the model.

-Appendix A

 Appendix A

 A.1 Nomograms of incidence of CIA